heikkiket/gallery/README.md

 You can find more information and help about installing PyGObject from their official documentation: https://pygobject.readthedocs.io/en/latest/getting_started.html

-## A demo image viewer (in HTML)
-There is a simple image viewer program running inside browser.
-Just save gallery.html to the same dir with gallery.toml.

-Run this program by opening the file in the web browser and then uploading gallery.toml via the form visible.
-You need to explicitly upload a gallery.toml because a web browser cannot read files from local filesystem by default.

 ## Technical details

 This software is written in Python.
 Binaries are self-containing and self-extracting python archives.
 They are made with a tool called `shiv`.
 When ran, they create a hidden directory `~/.shiv` and download needed dependencies inside that.